 Is the award of an enhanced pension on medical retirement "unfavourable treatment" under section 15 of the Equality Act 2010, if the amount is calculated based on part-time salary because the employee is working part-time as a result of a disability?

-No, held the EAT in Martin v University of Exeter.
+No, held the Supreme Court in Williams v Trustees of Swansea University Pension.

-Thanks to Karen Jackson of didlaw for preparing this case summary.
+Thanks to Will Young of Outer Temple Chambers for preparing this case summary.